CooperW824/differential-solver/README.md

 // 5.85959 rounds to 5.86
 ```

+## Building From Source

+A build is packaged with the code in the dist folder, but to build the program on windows you can just run

+        npm run build

+for other operating systems you may need to adjust the fixup script and copy command.

 ## Contributing

 This is a very small library, but acts as my proving ground for building future JS / TS modules.
 I have a few ideas for expanding this, but if you have any issues or ideas please open a GitHub issue.